mkasuboski/100-days-of-code/log.md

 ### Day 4 April 19th 2020

 **Today's Progress**: Continued with applied design in CSS.
 Learning much..
 Wondering how some people retain all of this.
 I am starting to think that it will be necessary for me to build a website sometime soon so I can try to apply this knowledge and retain it.

+### Day 5 April 20th 2020

+**Today's Progress**: Finished applied Visual design today.
+Definitely need to start to build even a mock website.
+I am gaining too much information to just leave this stuff here, and I will definitely need to set something up that at least partially saves the number of commands that I may not remember otherwise, and applies them to a page that I can reference.